SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

         This tree is absolutely not balanced, and actually, you will get `O(n)` time complexity when searching this tree.

-        > There are self-rebalancing BST,
+        > There is self-rebalancing BST,
         > [AVL tree](https://www.cs.usfca.edu/~galles/visualization/AVLtree.html)

       * With a B+Tree